Materials-Consortia/OPTIMADE/optimade.rst

 Internal Links: Root and Child Links
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any number of resource objects with :property:`link_type` equal to :val:`child` MAY be present as part of the :field:`data` list.
+Any number of resource objects with :field:`link_type` equal to :val:`child` MAY be present as part of the :field:`data` list.
 A :val:`child` object represents a "link" to an OPTIMADE implementation within the same provider exactly one layer **below** the current implementation's layer.

-Exactly one resource object with :property:`link_type` equal to :val:`root` MUST be present as part of the :field:`data` list.
+Exactly one resource object with :field:`link_type` equal to :val:`root` MUST be present as part of the :field:`data` list.
-Note: the same implementation may of course be linked by other implementations via a :endpoint:`/links` endpoint with :property:`link_type` equal to :val:`external`.
+Note: the same implementation may of course be linked by other implementations via a :endpoint:`/links` endpoint with :field:`link_type` equal to :val:`external`.

 The :val:`root` resource object represents a link to the topmost OPTIMADE implementation of the current provider.
 By following :val:`child` links from the :val:`root` object recursively, it MUST be possible to reach the current OPTIMADE implementation.